vojtechhuser/project/lab/linkage/readme.md

 This repository contains R markdown code used in analysis of LOINC answers.
 Relationship to SNOMED CT is explored.

 HTML output can be explored using github io link.
+Link: https://vojtechhuser.github.io/project/lab/linkage/lans.html